cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 {% youtube pHqoIPAlOcw %}

 In 1996, Larry Page was a PhD student at Stanford.
-That was the time of the nacient internet.
+Just the right time and place to be a protagonist on the rise of the nacient internet.
-Back then, most search engines were trying to read pages better.
+Back then, most search engines were trying to figure it out how to provide better ranking results automatically.
-They were based on keywords, text parsing, on-page signals, and so on.
+They were all reading the content of webpages, using keywords, text parsing, in-page signals, and so on.
 But Larry tried something different.

-He asked a different question: “_What if a page’s value is not about the information it contains, but in how many other pages point to it?_”
+He asked a different question:

+“_What if a page’s value is not about the information it contains, but in how many other pages point to it?_”

 That reframing became the PageRank algorithm,[^1] a ranking system built on the web’s hyperlink graph (not just its text).
-The rest is hitory, PageRank helped shape what later on became the dominat search engine on the world-wide-web: Google.
+The rest is hitory, PageRank helped shape what later on became the dominat search engine and one of the most prominet companies in the wrold: Google.

-But this post is not about the web or search engines.
+But this post is not about the history of web or search engines (I wrote [another post](./blog/the-evolution-of-the-web-from-html-to-webassembly) about it).
-It’s about another engine.
+It’s about another kind of engine.
-The engine behind human breakthroughs: creativity as perspective-shift.
+The engine behind human breakthroughs, something we call: creativity as perspective-shift.

-We are now in AI era, in which AI can generate thousands of ~~surprisingly~~ "good" outputs.
+We are now in AI era.
+Right now, LLMs can generate thousands of ~~surprisingly~~ "good" outputs.
-However, AI still struggles to choose what is worth building, what is actually relevant, and why.
+However, they still struggles to choose what is worth building, what is actually relevant (and _why_).
 It's my believe that this selection function (taste, judgment, values) is where humans still keep an edge over AI.

 So, in this post, I'll cover three things: